Cephas Yao Agbemenu: Fulbright Scholar

 Agbemenu was awarded the prestigious Fulbright Scholarship, which enabled him to visit to the United States to teach at two colleges in Pennsylvania.
-The first was Reading Area Community College in the city of Reading, where he gave lessons on African woodcarving and also participated in a Dialog "The Spiritual Dimension in Art" with Art Professor Tullio DeSantis on 2 March 2010.
+The first was Reading Area Community College in the city of Reading where he gave lessons on African wood carving and participated in a dialogue titled "The Spiritual Dimension in Art" with art professor Tullio DeSantis on 2 March 2010.

 Agbemenu has said: "It's not necessary to pursue art, but I think it's necessary to pursue artistic thinking; the thinking that there is an alternative solution."

-Agbemenu then travelled to Montgomery County Community College, Social Sciences Division, Blue Bell, Pennsylvania, c/o Dr. Aaron Shatzman from January 2010 to June 2010 (Scholar-in-Residence Program).
-Agbemenu taught Contemporary African Art and Culture, in addition to conducting studio classes in Traditional African Wood Carving.
-The basic tools used for his woodcarving classes were straight and spoon gouges, chisel, carving knife, veiner.
+Agbemenu then travelled to Montgomery County Community College in Blue Bell, Pennsylvania, c/o Dr. Aaron Shatzman from January 2010 to June 2010 as part of the scholar-in-residence program.
+Agbemenu taught contemporary African art and culture in addition to conducting studio classes in traditional African wood carving.
+The basic tools used for his wood carving classes were straight and spoon gouges, chisels, carving knives, and veiners.

 He was quoted as saying: "America is seen as the citadel of knowledge and power.
 That is why many of us chose to come to the United States for graduate studies.
 My presence at Montgomery County Community College will be measured in both theory and practice, in terms of cross-cultural understanding in this period of globalization."